Welcome to the Saint Lucy's Religious Education Program.

-Children must be on time.
+Children must be on time in it's room, not in a car and no distractions.
 Regular attendance is essential for meaningful learning.
 All absences must be reported to Omar before class time on the day of absence.
 For missed assignments, please contact your child's catechist to review material covered in your child's absence.
 It is imperative that all students keep up with class work.
 Please be aware that a child cannot miss more than three sessions.
 Illness will be handled on a case-by-case basis.
 Absences in excess of three may require your child to repeat the Program.
 It is the responsibility of the parent/guardian and students to obtain any necessary make-up work that has been missed due to an absence.

 Tardiness in excess of 10 minutes beyond the start of classes will be recorded as an absence.

 Students who are enrolled in our program must attend the masses suggested.
 Parents are required to attend mass also.

 Liturgy feeds the faith and enables students to better understand what they are learning.
 Sunday Mass readings will be discussed in class and Gospel messages reinforced.
 Mass Attendance is especially important in preparation for receiving the sacraments.
 Avoidance of this responsibility seriously undercuts the training of religious education.